 Updated on 09/10/2020

-Overall water quality in University Park has improved, but data continue to show that it is critical that impacted customers regularly use their water to fully resolve this situation.
+Overall water quality in University Park has improved, but data continue to show that it is critical that impacted customers regularly use their tap water to fully resolve this situation.

-In the August 2020 sampling event alone, about 89 percent of all compliance-sampled homes are at or below the Environmental Protection Agency’s threshold for lead, 15 micrograms per liter (ug/L), as of May 2020.
-Given that sampling was suspended due to COVID-19, it is important to note that this is up from about 62 percent in March 2020.
+In the August 2020 sampling event alone, about 89 percent of all compliance-sampled homes are at or below the Environmental Protection Agency’s threshold for lead, 15 micrograms per liter (ug/L).
+For the six-month compliance sampling period so far, as of August 2020, about 80 percent are at or below that threshold.